GE Appliance - Circuit Breaker Trips

 • If the fuse or circuit breaker does not trip, the fault is typically with the appliance and further diagnosis is needed by a repair technician.

-Refrigerators, Dishwashers, Washers, Dryers:
+Refrigerators, Dishwashers, Washers, Dryers

-• There are a number of possible causes for these units to blow a fuse or trip a circuit breaker.
+• There are a number of possible causes for these appliances to blow a fuse or trip a circuit breaker.
 For example, a shorted heater, timer, loose electrical wires or a failed component may cause this to happen.

 • Unplug the appliance and replace the fuse or reset the breaker.
 If the fuse blows or breaker trips immediately, the fault is typically with the house wiring or the fuse/breaker box and requires an electrician to diagnose and repair.